Headless Raspberry Pi Installation for Beginners

 It is your first time using a Raspberry Pi for a new project or the latest of many.
-It doesn’t matter, you need to make a proper installation for reliable operation and easy development.
-Of course, this is yet another installation guide for Raspberry Pi but here is the difference: I am going to make an installation using the Raspberry Pi Imager interface and the headless installation process will be extremely painless.
+It doesn’t matter, you need to install it properly for reliable operation and easy development.
+Of course, this is yet another installation guide for Raspberry Pi but here is the difference: I am going to make an installation using the Raspberry Pi Imager interface and the headless installation process will be highly painless.
 The installation will be completed in nine steps and there are three optional but highly recommended steps to make development and testing easier.

 Our best friend in this guide is Raspberry Pi Imager which is the official tool published by Raspberry Pi Foundation.
 It is a lot more powerful tool than it seems.
 You can download it from this link.

 The tool is extremely simple, we choose our preferred operating system, Micro SD Card, and start writing.
 Before starting we will be making a couple of customizations for our installation.